The Generalized Rank Invariant: M\"obius invertibility, Discriminating Power, and Connection to Other Invariants

-Lastly, we pay a special attention to the GRI of $\Z^2$-modules, motivated by a recent finding that the GRI of a $\Z^2$-module $M$ is determined by zigzag persistence modules that arise from the restrictions of $M$ over certain paths in $\Z^2$ \cite{dey2022computing}.
-This finding indicates that clarifying the connection between the GRI and zigzag persistence over paths in $\Z^2$ is important to efficiently exploit zigzag persistence algorithms \cite{carlsson2009zigzag,dey2022fast,milosavljevic2011zigzag} for computing the GRI and other related invariants \cite{amiot2024invariants,asashiba2023approximation,blanchette2021homological,botnan2021signed,chacholski2022effective}.
-A priori, there is a possibility that the class of zigzag paths in $\Z^2$ over which zigzag persistence must be computed to obtain the GRI of $M$ can be restricted further than the class considered in \cite{dey2022computing}.
-One natural candidate for such a class is a collection of \emph{simple} paths, i.e. paths with no repeated vertices.
-Motivated by this, we elucidate the relationship between the Zigzag-path-Indexed Barcode (ZIB) over simple paths (Definition \ref{def:zigzag-path-indexed barcode}) and the GRI over $\Int(\Z^2)$. \paragraph{Contributions.}
+A priori, there is the possibility that the class of zigzag paths in $\Z^2$ composing the the domain of the ZIB can be further restricted compared to the class considered in \cite{dey2022computing}, while still being able to recover the entire GRI.
+One natural candidate for such a class is the collection of \emph{simple} paths, i.e. paths with no repeated vertices (Definition \ref{def:zigzag-path-indexed barcode}).
+Motivated by this, we elucidate the precise relationship between the ZIB over simple paths and the GRI over $\Int(\Z^2)$, the set of all intervals of $\Z^2$.